TheFrano/joycon2py/README.md

 ---

+## WAIT!!!

+Before you use this branch, please keep in mind that it is SUPER unfinished.
+Many things from joycon2py aren't in here.
+Thanks!

 ## DISCLAIMER

 This project is **Windows-only**, primarily because the `ViGEmBus Driver` (used for virtual controller output) is exclusive to Windows.
 You're free to make your own macOS/Linux fork if you want.

 This is a full C++ rewrite of the main joycon2py project, made by me.
-It's in HEAVY development, the exe file you see in the source is merely there for testing.
-I'll be iterating on it, adding the actual source files, and much more later, so keep this in mind.
 This branch has a couple tricks that makes it better than the py version:
 - It has full gyro support
 - Full MOUSE support